ibrahim-mohd/PPIS-MDPharma/README.md

 | `-ligand_gro`         | `ligand_GMX.gro`                            | `gro` file for ligand that acpype creates           |
 | `-sim_time`        | `10`                         | Simulation time in nanoseconds                 |
 | `-pdb4amber`        | `0`                         | Where to run `pdb4amber` on the `protein.pdb`.
 Since the protien.pdb is already extracted from simulation frame, better to set to zero.
 This becomes a problem when pdb4amber creates di-sulfide bonds between the protein partners where it is not                   |

+## Filter during screening
+For cases with close to 20 nodes in the  master pharmacophore model, our code screens a lot of sub-pharmacophore models.
+One can apply certain filters on the type pharmacohore to be screened.
+The file that needs to be modified is: `04_generate_graph_screen.py`
+### Example: Distance cut-off
+I apply a simple distance cut-off where all the pairwise distnace between nodes (non-exclusion volume features) are cacluated and only those where the maximum pairwise distnace is above certain threshold is screened.
+This is useful in cases for instance, when we try to find pharmacophroe that extends to deep pockets.
 ## References

 If you find this useful please cite: